This Sculpture Shows The Inner Child In Us – Love

 Our Inner Child can be a significant obstacle to safety, stability, and balanced, healthy relationships when we do not listen and nurture their fears of loss, abandonment, rejection, betrayal, and lack of acceptance and belonging.
 When our Inner Child feels neglected, unsafe, and distrustful, they will make noise till heard.

-If we have not been effective in identifying what we are protecting when our open wounds get poked, we have little chance of creating sustainable positive patterns.
-If this is you, I invite you to schedule a session for us to co-create a plan for you, so you can experience safety, stability, and supportive, nourishing relationships.
+If we have not effectively identified what we protect when our open wounds get poked, we have little chance of creating sustainable positive patterns.
+If this is you, I invite you to schedule a session with me to co-create a plan so you can experience safety, stability, and supportive, nourishing relationships.

 What I love most about this sculpture is how well the creator portrays what it feels like to the Inner Child when we are letting ego, fear, resentment, pain, sadness, jealousy, or any other unwanted emotion be an obstacle to connecting or reconnecting with someone who is important to us.